MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 **NOTE 2** - You may have to trim the pins on VR1, the volume dial, before soldering.
 I cut them down in half to make them fit nicer.

+**NOTE 3** - Keep VR1 and SW2 as far inside the board as the holes allow.
+This will reduce interference with the shell.
+You may need to file away a bit of the shell in order for the knobs to turn freely.
+It may be a good idea to do a quick fitment test in the shell before going farther into assembly.

 ![image](https://user-images.githubusercontent.com/97127539/235281962-d3de3158-d096-4479-8b11-8b610557d83b.png) ![image](https://user-images.githubusercontent.com/97127539/235283222-67c8e9a2-00a4-41b4-9448-10cceecbf2e5.png)

 ### Testing the Power Board and IPS Kit